Mature Hairline: Causes, Shapes and Treatments in 2023

 A maturing hairline is just a natural part of ageing that’s unlikely to lead to further hair loss, while a receding hairline is usually related to male pattern baldness.
 It can be difficult to identify how a man’s hairline is changing and how it will progress.

 If you’re still unsure about having a mature hairline or a receding one here are a few ways to spot the difference between the two:

 1. Advanced recession near the temples

 A mature hairline (Norwood 2) may have an M shape, though it tends to be fairly subtle.
 Generally speaking, a mature hairline is 2 to 3 cm higher than a juvenile hairline.

 It is also important, that a mature hairline will remain in this position and not recede any further.
 A receding hairline typically retreats back much further than a mature hairline.

 As a sign of hair loss, receding or balding hairlines will usually retreat back by several centimetres, going further and further up the scalp.
 This leads to your forehead appearing larger than it is.

 2. Developing short hairs before the hairline

-It’s normal to have some shorter, smaller hairs growing ahead of your hairline, but if you find you have many of them, that could indicate approaching baldness too.
+It’s normal to have some shorter, smaller hair strands growing ahead of your hairline, but if you find you have many of them, that could indicate that you have a receding hairline.

 3. Losing more hair than usual